[Must-see for beginners] What is hardware? A simple explanation with all the technical terms you need to understand!

 Hello.

-I'm Kita from Beyond Inc. and I've recently become obsessed with the Battle Cats.
+This is Kita from Beyond Inc., and I've recently become completely hooked on The Battle Cats.

-about the server I wanted to explain the hardware in more detail.
+I wanted to explain the hardware aspects in more detail.

 This time, I will explain it in an easy-to-understand manner with diagrams so that even beginners can understand it well